European Political Community: Structure

 The European Political Community is envisaged as an intergovernmental forum for heads of states and governments similar to the G7 or G20 and upon establishment did not have its own secretariat, budget or staff.
 Each summit is primarily organised by the hosting country.
+Initially, the incoming host, outgoing host and future host constituted a hosting trio to coordinate organising summits and the setting agendas.
+This was expanded to a quartet following the fourth summit in July 2024.

 In January 2023, the Government of France began recruiting a small task force, led by a project manager, to support the work of the EPC.
 The task force will help coordinate the preparation and organisation of EPC Summits, support the institutional development of the EPC, facilitate the insertion of the EPC in the space European diplomacy (EU, Council of Europe) and contribute to mobilising various other actors (such as development banks) in support of the work of the EPC.
-The task force is to be based in Paris with a presence in the host city for the next summit.

 The invitation letter for the first summit was signed by European Council President Charles Michel.
 For the second summit, invitation letters were jointly signed by Charles Michel and Maia Sandu, the president of the hosting country.

-As the community has not yet launched an official website, the agendas, press releases and multimedia resources for the first summit were published on the website of the European Council.
+As the community has not launched an official website, the agendas, press releases and multimedia resources for the summits are published on the website of the European Council.

 Symbols

-At the request of the government of the United Kingdom, the European Political Community does not use symbols associated with the European Union such as the European Flag or the European Anthem.
-Instead, a simple wordmark consisting of the English language name of the community in blue capital letters on a white background was displayed on printed materials, backdrops, and lecterns during the first summit.
+A wordmark consisting of the English language name of the community in blue capital letters has been used since the first summit in October 2022.
+A logo consisting of the abbreviation "EPC" in blue on a white background was introduced in the lead up to the second summit.